peterhinch/micropython-mqtt/NO_NET.md

 # Project status

+V0.2 Aug 2017

+Has a minor API change: added `clean` element to `net_local.py`.
+Now uses the `resilient` MQTT library so ESP8266 reboots should occur only in the event that the ESP crashes (hopefully never).

+V0.1 June 2017
-At the time of writing (June 2017) the code is best described as being of beta quality.
-Testing has been done with a local broker.
-It is untested with a broker on the WAN, also with SSL.
-If anyone is in a position to test these I would welcome reports.
-Please raise an issue - including to report positive outcomes :).
+At the time of writing the code is best described as being of beta quality.
+Testing has been done with a local broker and iot.eclipse.org.
+SSL is untested.
+If anyone is in a position to test this I would welcome a report.
+Please raise an issue - including to report a positive outcome :).

 Testing was performed using a Pyboard V1.0 as the host.
 The following boards have run as ESP8266 targets: Adafruit Feather Huzzah, Adafruit Huzzah and WeMos